nav9v/online-markdown-editor/README.md

-## Unlike other markdown preview apps, it can render almost all LLM Generated Output Of maths formula equations tables in Markdown.
+## Unlike other Markdown preview apps, this one can render almost all LLM-generated output including math formulas, equations, and tables - directly in Markdown.

 ## What Can It Do? ✨